RonRahaman/pearc-containerization/notes.md

 ### Using reference data

+BioInformatics
-BioInformatics: Lots of reference data.
-Users download data to /scratch.
+* Lots of reference data
-Global project colleciton.
-E.g: BLAST database.
-On Lustre.
+* Gathering data in one place rather than downloading separate images
+* How would multiple containers share that data

 ## Security
 - Container creation and security
-  - How to have scalable solutions
+  - How to have scalable solutions?
+Vulnerability scanners in registries?
+Criteria for trust?
-  - Is running uprileged sufficient?
+  - Is running unprileged sufficient?
-  - Registries?

 # Documentation